ravah-dev/cis_calculator_gcr/docs/gcloud_service_secure_acccess.md

     return {"Hello": "This is the FastAPI World"}
 ```

-Each has different trade-offs:
+## Each approach has different trade-offs:
 - Service Accounts: Most secure, best for service-to-service communication
 - OAuth2: Best for web applications and user-specific authentication
 - API Keys: Simplest but less secure, good for basic access control

+## Notes
 ### Setting up API Keys access (Details)
 #### 1. Make the service public using the instructions above

-In case of ERROR: (gcloud.run.services.set-iam-policy) FAILED_PRECONDITION: One or more users named in the policy do not belong to a permitted customer,  perhaps due to an organization policy:
+**In case of ERROR:** (gcloud.run.services.set-iam-policy) FAILED_PRECONDITION: One or more users named in the policy do not belong to a permitted customer,  perhaps due to an organization policy:
 Let's try these steps:

 1. First, verify your current permissions:
     ```bash